5LB Gunnar’s Diary

 Turn 19 - Arrival in Skypool

-Turn 20 - The Monk’s Quest, Part 3 The Faceless
+Turn 20 - The Abbott’s Quest, Part 3 The Faceless

 These warriors were tough, Leonidas took a cut and Miyako took a crossbow bolt, but we were victorious and very happy to find the farmer and his family held inside their home, who told us they had been forced to keep faming and to feed the enemy when they returned from scouting around Skypool.
 A successful end to another part of our quest then.